Polysilane

 General repeating unit of polysilanes, where the R's are the same or different organic groups.

-Polysilanes are organosilicon compounds with the formula (R_{2}Si)_{n}.
+Polysilanes are organosilicon compounds with the formula (R2Si)_{n}|.
 They are relatives of traditional organic polymers but their backbones are composed of silicon atoms.
 They exhibit distinctive optical and electrical properties.
 They are mainly used as precursors to silicon carbide.
-The simplest polysilane would be (SiH_{2})n, which is mainly of theoretical, not practical interest.
+The simplest polysilane would be (SiH2)_{n}|, which is mainly of theoretical, not practical interest.

 Synthesis

 Dodecamethylcyclohexasilane shares some properties of high molecular weight polysilanes.

 The first polysilane, poly(dimethylsilylene), [(CH_{3})_{2}Si]_{x}, was reported in 1949 by Charles A. Burkhard (1916 - 1991) of General Electric.
 It was prepared by heating sodium metal with dimethyldichlorosilane: